simulamet-host/soccer-dashboard/README.md

 After creating and activating the virtual environment, install the required packages with `pip install -r requirements.txt`.

 If you add new packages to the project, do not edit the `requirements.txt` file manually.
 Instead, make sure you have all the necessary packages and no unnecessary ones installed in your virtual environment, and then run `pip freeze > requirements.txt` to update the file.
+(Note that Windows may mess with encoding, so you may need to run `pip freeze | Out-File -Encoding UTF8 requirements.txt` instead.)

 ### Multi-Page Setup